Advancing gender equality and empowering girls in Pakistan

 Working with the Global Peace & Security Fund (GPSF), the goal of this project was to shift knowledge, attitudes, and behaviors about women’s rights within the context of Islam.
-The 2015-2020 program has reached millions of people in FATA and KP, in addition to tens of thousands of individuals through outreach and engagement activities.
-Amplified through the radio program Step by Step (Kadam pa Kadam), EAI has carefully designed advocacy and awareness activities that included multimedia and direct community engagement on international and national advocacy days such as 16 Days of Activism Against Gender-based Violence, Human Rights Day, and National Women’s Day.
-To maximize impact and reach, EAI works with local partners including the FATA Youth Forum and Step Towards Empowerment of People.
+The program reached millions of people in FATA and KP, in addition to tens of thousands of individuals through outreach and engagement activities.
+Amplified through the radio program Step by Step (Kadam pa Kadam), EAI carefully designed advocacy and awareness activities that included multimedia and direct community engagement on international and national advocacy days such as 16 Days of Activism Against Gender-based Violence, Human Rights Day, and National Women’s Day.
+To maximize impact and reach, EAI worked with local partners including the FATA Youth Forum and Step Towards Empowerment of People.

 Hujra Gatherings: Five Hujra Gatherings were successfully organized by the EAI team in the communities of Khyber Agency, Kurram Agency, District Upper Dir, District Bunir, and District Swat with the purpose of utilizing the traditional Jirga system to increase public understanding of women’s empowerment, social harmony, human rights, and girls’ education.